frederic-perez/AmE-dictionary/data/dictionary.md

 __motifs__ _n_
 __motion sickness__ _For one grandson prone to motion sickness, I took some meclizine as well._
 __motion__ _Defense attorneys had filed motions._
-__motley__ _adj_ :six: If you've encountered the word motley, it’s most likely in the phrase "motley crew," which means a diverse and poorly organized group.
+__motley__ _adj_ :six: If you’ve encountered the word motley, it’s most likely in the phrase "motley crew," which means a diverse and poorly organized group.
 Think of a band of pirates, or the assorted characters who became The Fellowship of the Ring.
 In contemporary usage, motley can be used in virtually any context as a synonym for mismatched, heterogeneous, or ragtag. _Motley crew._ _A motley collection._
 __motocyclist__ _n_
 __Motor City__ Detroit.
 __motor coach__ _n_ :two: A coach (also motor coach, often simply called a bus) is a type of bus used for conveying passengers on excursions.